 5. Your rights & contacting us

-5.1 If you have any questions in relation to our use of your personal data, you should first contact us as per the “Contacting us” section below.
-Under certain conditions, you may have the right to require us to:
+5.1 If you have any questions in relation to our use of your personal data, you should first contact us as per the “Contacting us” section below you have the right to require us to:

-(a) provide you with further details on the use we make of your personal data;
+(a) provide you with further details on our collection and the use we make of your personal data;

 (b) provide you with a copy of personal data that you have provided to us;

-(c) update any inaccuracies in the personal data we hold; and
+(c) update any inaccuracies in the personal data we hold on you, and complete any information that you believe to be incomplete; and

-(d) delete any personal data we no longer have a lawful ground to use.
+(d) delete any personal data that we hold on you.

-(e) where processing is based on consent, withdraw your consent so that we stop that particular processing;
+(e) where processing is based on consent, withdraw your consent at any time so that we stop that particular processing;

-(f) ask us to transmit the personal data you have provided to us and we still hold about you to a third party electronically;
+(f) ask us to transmit the personal data you have provided to us and we still hold about you to a third party electronically in certain circumstances;

-(h) restrict how we use your personal data whilst a complaint is being investigated.
+(h) restrict how we use your personal data in certain circumstances.

 5.2 Your exercise of these rights is subject to certain exemptions to safeguard the public interest (e.g. the prevention or detection of crime) and our interests (e.g. the maintenance of legal privilege).
-If you exercise any of these rights we will check your entitlement and respond in most cases within a month.
+If you exercise any of these rights we will check your entitlement and respond as quickly as possible.
+If the request is not complex and there is not more than one request, we will respond no later than one calendar month starting on the day that we receive the request.

 6. Cookies Policy